royabouhamad/pixyll/about.md

 I am currently studying for my A-levels and had the opportunity of interning with Zendesk for a week.
 This was a great experience that solidified my dream of working with a tech company in the future.
 More information about my time at Zendesk can be found in one of my blog posts.

-In the future, I see myself studying for a masters in computer science and eventually working for an established tech company.
+In the future, I see myself studying for a masters degree in computer science and eventually working for an established tech company.